Consistency and Asymptotic Normality of Latent Block Model Estimators: Model, assumptions and definitions

-The LBM is a generalized mixture model, and it is well known that it subject to label switching. \cite{keribin2015estimation} showed that the categorical LBM is generically identifiable, and this property is easily extended to the case of observations of a one-dimension exponential family.
-Hence, except on a manifold set of null Lebesgue measure in $\bTheta$, the parameter set is identifiable up to a label permutation.

-The study of the asymptotic properties of the MLE will lead to take into account symmetry properties on the parameter set.
-We first recall the definition of a permutation, then define equivalence relationships for assignments and parameter, and precise symmetry.
+The LBM is a generalized mixture model and as such is subject to label switching.
+Moreover, the study of the asymptotics will involve the complete likelihood where symmetry properties on the parameter must be taken into account.
+We first recall the definition of a permutation in LBM, then define equivalence relationships for assignments and parameter, and discuss model symmetry.

 \begin{dof}[permutation] Let $s$ be a permutation on $\{1,\dots,\g\}$ and $t$ a permutation on $\{1,\dots,\m\}$.
 If $\boldsymbol{A}$ is a matrix with $\g$ columns, we define $\boldsymbol{A}^s$ as the matrix obtained by permuting the columns of $\boldsymbol{A}$ according to $s$, \emph{i.e.} for any row $\ii$ and column $\kk$ of $\boldsymbol{A}$, ${A}^s_{\ii \kk} = A_{\ii s(\kk)}$.
 If $\boldsymbol{B}$ is a matrix with $\m$ columns and $\boldsymbol{C}$ is a matrix with $\g$ rows and $\m$ columns, $\boldsymbol{B}^t$ and $\boldsymbol{C}^{s,t}$ are defined similarly: